OneWprldOneWave/One-Wave-No-Partical-Science/proofs.md

 - optics
 - cavity resonators
 - quantum bound states
+- fluid modes

-Status: Supported
+Status: SUPPORTED

 ---

 P1.2 Geometry Determines Allowed Modes

-The shape and boundary conditions of a system determine which modes can exist.
+The shape of a system constrains which modes can exist.

 Supported by: